BryceStevenWilley/docassemble-stubs/README.md

 Docassemble has a lot of python functions, but no in-source types.
 This package lets you install and use types for docassemble functions.

-Currently only includes docassemble.base, but will eventually expand to include docassemble.webapp.
+Currently only includes docassemble.base.
 Types are fairly close to what's generated with `stubgen`, and are still "in progress".
+Will make an official beta release when I have gone through and tried to type the two largest files, `util.py` and `functions.py`.

 ## Installation